-Yes, your vote will be kept confidential and we will not disclose your vote, unless we are required to do so by law (including in connection with the pursuit or defense of a legal or administrative action or proceeding).
+Yes, your vote will be kept confidential and we will not disclose your vote, unless (1) we are required to do so by law (including in connection with the pursuit or defense of a legal or administrative action or proceeding), or (2) there is a contested election for the Board of Directors.
 The inspector of elections will forward any written comments that you make on the proxy card to management without providing your name, unless you expressly request disclosure on your proxy card.

-How does the Board of Directors recommend that I vote on the proposal?
+How does the Board of Directors recommend that I vote on the proposals?

-The Board of Directors recommends that you vote FOR the proposal to approve the proposed employee stock option exchange program.
+The Board of Directors recommends that you vote: